 Adobe Application Manager 3.1 and Creative Cloud Packager can be installed and used on the same machine.
 However, they should not be running simultaneously during package creation.

 Download Creative Cloud Packager as follows:

 - If you are a Creative Cloud for teams customer, download Adobe Creative Cloud Packager from the Team Admin Portal in Adobe Creative Cloud.

-- If you are a Creative Cloud for Enterprise customer, download Adobe Creative Cloud Packager from the Adobe Licensing Website (LWS) or Enterprise Dashboard.
+- If you are a Creative Cloud for Enterprise customer, download Adobe Creative Cloud Packager from the Adobe Licensing Website (LWS) or Admin Console.
 You also get your enterprise license key from the LWS.